primeqa/primeqa/examples/boolqa/README.md

 |166918|Ukubwa wa Rijili Kantori ni kiasi gani?|swahili|NONE|"Proxima Centauri (yaani nyota ya Kantarusi iliyo karibu zaidi nasi) imegunduliwa kuwa na sayari moja.
 Vipimo vinavyopatikana hadi sasa zinaonyesha uwezekano mkubwa ya kwamba sayari hii ni ya mwamba (kama dunia yetu, Mirihi au Zuhura) na inaweza kuwa na angahewa, tena katika upeo wa joto unaoruhusu kuwepo kwa uhai.
 [1]"|

 ### Adapting the MRC component
 We use as a starting point an MRC model trained on NQ, TyDi, and SQuad.
+Support for training this model is coming soon.
 We then do 1 additional epoch of training with TyDi.
 Since Tydi does not provide minimal answer begin and ends for boolean questions, we use a custom preprocessor that maps the passage answer begin and ends as the reference for training examples.
 We will not need this preprocessor at inference time.
 ```